anoma/juvix-docs/docs/tutorials/essential.juvix.md

     | else := trace "Hurray!" >-> lst';
 ```

-Finally, `assert` allows to specify assumptions at different points in the program.
+Finally, `assert` allows you to specify assumptions at different points in the program.

 ```juvix
 dividePrice (n : Nat) (r : Resource) : Resource :=